-Kathy Pham is a product leader, computer scientist, and serial founder who has held roles in product management, consulting, software engineering, data science, and leadership in the private, non-profit, and public sector.
-Her work has spanned Google, IBM, Harris Healthcare Solutions, and the federal government at the United States Digital Service at the White House, where she was a founding product and engineering member.
-She has founded Women in Product Boston, the Cancer Sidekick Foundation, Team Curious, and Unite for Sight Southeast.
+Kathy's expertise lies at the intersection of technology, ethics, and responsibility, with a focus on ethical principles in practice in product management, design, and engineering.
+Her work has spanned Mozilla, Google (Search, Health, and People Operations), IBM, Harris Healthcare, and the federal government at the United States Digital Service at the White House, where she was a founding product and engineering member.
+She has founded the Ethical Tech Collective, Product and Society, Women in Product Boston, the Cancer Sidekick Foundation, Team Curious, and Unite for Sight Southeast.

+Kathy has been recognized as First Lady Michelle Obama’s Guest to the State of the Union Address, Inductee into the Computing Hall of Fame at Georgia Tech, a finalist in the StarCraft II After Hours Gaming League, Lighthouse3's 100 Brilliant Women in AI Ethics, and worldwide champion at the Imagine Cup Technology Competition.
 Kathy holds a Bachelor of Science and Master of Science in Computer Science from the Georgia Institute of Technology (Atlanta, Georgia) and Supelec in (Metz, France).
-Her work has been featured in Wired, Politico, TechCrunch, NPR, VentureBeat, Nguoi Viet, and the Huffington Post.
+Her work has been featured in Fast Company, Wired, Politico, TechCrunch, NPR, VentureBeat, Nguoi Viet, the Huffington Post, and more.

 Kathy can also be found looking for surf spots along the New England coast, experimenting with recipes that coordinate with F1 grand prix locations, and coaching grade school soccer.